-Douglas shall assess upstream and downstream passage and incidental take of adult, migratory bull trout at off-Project (outside of the Project boundary) adult salmon and steelhead brood stock collection facilities associated with the Wells HCP.
-Specifically, beginning in year one of the new license, Douglas will conduct a one-year radio-telemetry study to assess passage and incidental take at off-Project adult collection facilities (i.e., Twisp weir).
-Douglas will capture and tag up to 10 adult, migratory bull trout (>400mm) at adult collection facilities and use fixed receiver stations upstream and downstream of collection facilities to examine upstream and downstream passage characteristics and incidental take.
+Douglas PUD shall assess upstream and downstream passage and incidental take of adult, migratory bull trout at off-Project (outside of the Project boundary) adult salmon and steelhead brood stock collection facilities associated with the Wells HCP.
+Specifically, beginning in year one of the new license, Douglas PUD will conduct a one-year radio-telemetry study to assess passage and incidental take at off-Project adult collection facilities (i.e., Twisp weir).
+Douglas PUD will capture and tag up to 10 adult, migratory bull trout (>400mm) at adult collection facilities to examine upstream and downstream passage characteristics and incidental take.
 Study protocols that have been used during past radio-telemetry assessments at Wells Dam (LGL 2008) will be employed for this assessment.

-If negative impacts to passage associated with Off-Project collection facilities are observed or the authorized incidental take level is exceeded during any one-year period, Douglas will conduct another monitoring study in the succeeding year.
-If negative impacts to passage continue to be observed or the authorized incidental take level is exceeded in this second year, Douglas will develop a plan, in consultation with the Aquatic SWG, to address the identified factors contributing to passage impacts or the exceedance of the allowable level of incidental take.
+If negative impacts to passage associated with Off-Project collection facilities are observed or the authorized incidental take level is exceeded during any one-year period, Douglas PUD will conduct another monitoring study in the succeeding year.
+If negative impacts to passage continue to be observed or the authorized incidental take level is exceeded in this second year, Douglas PUD will develop a plan, in consultation with the ASWG, to address the identified factors contributing to passage impacts or the exceedance of the allowable level of incidental take.